JuanOlaya/Virtual-Reality/README.md

 - Impact Effect (Explosion Particles)

 ### 2. Movement in VR

-Implementar al menos un método de navegación:
-- First Person Character Controller
+For Virtual Reality in this course we focused in First Person Character Controller as movement for the most of the projects.
+This movement is able to manage with a Bluetooth Controller as is explained below.
+As well is possible to map the follwing movements:
 - Third Person Character Controller
 - Aircraft/Drone Controller
 - Motorcycle Controller
 - Car Controller

 ### 3. Software Patterns
-Utilizar de manera adecuada los scripts VR Interactive Item y VR Eye Raycaster de la OpenSource VR que estamos utilizando:
+Utilizar de manera adecuada los scripts VR Interactive Item y VR Eye Raycaster de la OSVR que estamos utilizando:

-Agregar el script VR Interactive Item a cada objeto para utilizar.
-Implementar las interacciones VR en este script Agregar el script VR Eye Raycaster a un sólo GameObject.
-Por ejemplo, agregarlo al GO de la cámara u ojos
+Agregar el script VR Eye Raycaster a un sólo GameObject.
+Por ejemplo, agregarlo al GO de la cámara u ojos Agregar el script VR Interactive Item a cada objeto para utilizar.
+Implementar las interacciones VR en este script

 ### 4. Class Diagram

 Elaborar un diagrama de clases .
 Es muy parecido al que están elaborando para la Retícula VR

 ### 5. Build and Run
 5.1.
-Generar una aplicación del proyecto desarrollado en Unity que sea ejecutable en Android.
+Generate an Android app of the developed project in Unity.
 5.2.
-Ejecutar la aplicación en un dispositivo Android.

-Para mejorar el rendimiento pueden configurar la Texture Compression de la siguiente manera en Build Settings:
+Run the app in an Android device.

+In order to enhance the performance of the App, setup the Texture Compression in the Build Settings, as is shown in the following image:

 <p align="center">
   <a>